Tech-at-DU/d3-tutorial/11-Areas/readme.md

 There are a few ways we can look at this data.

 1. All months and all years.
 This would be a lot of information but might show a trend over time.
+Imaging a long timline stepping through each month over many years.
 2. All months for a single year.
 This would be twelve numbers.
 It might show the change in temperature over a year.
 3. One month for all years.
-For example Jan 1901, Jan 1902, Jan 1903, etc. This could show a trend of temperature changes over time.
+For example Jan 1901, Jan 1902, Jan 1903, etc. This could show a trends for a time of year allowing you to compare the temperature in same month over many years.

+Sometimes you will need to look at the data and arrange or rearrange the data to suit your pupose.
+The data will not always be in the form that you need.
+D3 can do some of this but other times you need to use your JS skills to arrange the data to suit your purpose.

 ## Getting started

+**Challenge:** Setup the boiler plate document on your own!

 - Setup an HTML document
+- copy the `Weather Data in India from 1901 to 2017.csv`
 - Add an SVG element
 - Import the D3 library
 - Add a script tag for your scripts
+- load the weather data csv file

 Do this from memory if you can.
-Or refer to the other tutorial projects.
+Refer to the other tutorial projects if you get stuck.

 Add the following script.
-Here we take the idea from the last examples but this time we'll use `async` and `await`.
+Here you take the idea from the last examples but this time use `async` and `await`.

 ```JS
 async function handleData() {